SeungeuiSong/ECS-150-project1/REPORT.md

 purposes at the end of each executed command.

-We then declare an char* argumentList[] variable, bounded by the specificed argument max macroplus 1 due to NULL being added to the end (in order for this toeasily pass into execvp).
+We then declare an char* argumentList[] variable, bounded by the specificed argument max macro plus 1 due to NULL being added to the end (in order for this to easily pass into execvp).
 We then pass the command line (as the variable cmd) and the array into the populateArray function,which populates the array created.
 The array becomes virtually the same as argv[].